XenGi/teensy.pretty/README.md

   - Teensy LC
   - Teensy 3.5
   - Teensy 3.6
-  - Teensy 4.0 (Under development)
+  - Teensy 4.0 (Includes 3D Model)
-  - Teensy 4.0 SMT (Under development)
+  - Teensy 4.0 SMT (Includes 3D Model)

+Notes:
-Note: The Teensy 4.0 SMT footprint requires the addition of edge cuts (indicated by lines in the Dwgs.User layer) which create castellated connections for most pins.
+  - The Teensy 4.0 SMT footprint requires the addition of edge cuts (indicated by lines in the Dwgs.User layer) which create castellated connections for most pins.
 Pins 2, 3, 31, 32 & 34 are not castellated and will require careful soldering and probably a wire to ensure a reliable connection.